 You can also suggest a project of your own but it must be something that is relevant to and provides obvious benefits to the HPCC Systems open source project and community.
-For example, one of our returning students has implemented machine learning algorithms which he suggested in our Machine Learning Library as part of his PhD.
+For example, a past student intern implemented machine learning algorithms which he suggested in our Machine Learning Library as part of his PhD.

 During the internship, our interns work alongside a mentor who is an experienced developer on the HPCC Systems platform team.
 All interns work in the same way as our developers, using the same tools, checking in code and going through the same code review process.